rustom-ichhaporia/IRisk-Lab-AI-Powered-Lifecycle-Financial-Planning-Coding-Test/README.md

-# IRisk Lab: AI-Powered Socioeconomic Prediction of Lifespan
+# AI-Powered Socioeconomic Prediction of Lifespan

 This repository contains exploratory code and documentation for my research on lifespan prediction during the fall of 2020 at the [Illinois Risk Lab](https://irisklabuiuc.wixsite.com/actsi/associates).